cfjedimaster/raymondcamdendotcom/content/post/2017/03/21/some-thoughts-on-static-sites-and-security.md

 So those are my thoughts.
 I think - obviously - you can also do things like adding https, and I found a great article that covers those details here: [Which security measures make sense for a static web site?](https://security.stackexchange.com/questions/142496/which-security-measures-make-sense-for-a-static-web-site)

 I'd love to hear from people working with static sites in terms of what steps they are taking when it comes to security.
 Do you have a checklist?
 What do you look for?
 Let me know in the comments below!

+As a final note, don't forget that if you want to learn about static sites in general, the book I wrote with Brian Rinaldi was just released.
+I may be biased, but I think it's pretty great: [Working with Static Sites](http://shop.oreilly.com/product/0636920051879.do)